 Troubleshooting Guide

-This guide will help you quickly diagnose and resolve common issues when using ModbusLink.
+This guide will help you quickly diagnose and resolve common issues encountered when using ModbusLink (this document may have historical legacy issues, please let me know).

 Network Connection Failures